suberking0212/Image-Upscaler-for-Mac-based-on-realcugan-ncnn-vulkan/README.md

 # Image-Upscaler-for-Mac-based-on-realcugan-ncnn-vulkan
-Image-Upscaler for Mac based on realcugan-ncnn-vulkan,universial ,dmg,pkg included
+Image-Upscaler for Mac based on realcugan-ncnn-vulkan,universial,dmg included